Hidden costs of outsourcing B2B content creation and the things to consider when choosing between in-house and agency support.

 Firstly, agencies charge clients in two different ways – by time or by deliverable.

-Time-based charges are calculated using the time it takes to draft, approve and finalise content, whereas deliverable-based charges are paid in one sum, regardless of how long it takes.
+Time-based charges are calculated using the time it takes to draft, approve and finalise the content, whereas deliverable-based charges are paid in one sum, regardless of how long it takes.

 Both options have their advantages; time-based is preferable when you need quick, short-form content drafted, whereas deliverable-based works well when you need long-form, technical content.